opticfluorine/sovereign/README.md

 The engine is currently in a very early stage of development and is a work in progress.
 I'm developing this as a hobby in my limited personal time, so progress can be somewhat slow (but typically steady).
+The engine is not feature complete and should be considered as being in a pre-alpha state.

 Sovereign Engine is made available under the MIT license.